 If you would like advice on the correct size case for your trip, we would be delighted to help.

-At Tripp we have a wide range of carry-on luggage available.
-We cover off most airline specifications using the standard BAA guideline for carry-on luggage, which is 56cm x 45 x 25cm used by leading airlines such as British Airways, Easyjet and Monarch.
+At Tripp we have a wide range of cabin luggage available.
+All of our cabin luggage is designed to fit within 56cm x 45 x 25cm, which is the allowance permitted by leading airlines such as British Airways and Easyjet.

 To download our cabin checker guide, simply click here.

 Product weights are always included in our luggage product description.
-We recommend confirming your weight allowances with the airline before you travel.
+We recommend checking your weight allowances with the airline before you travel.